A Very Simple Way to Make Very Good Cream Puffs

 There are three parts to cream puffs: the baked pastry shell, the Bavarian cream filling, and the chocolate topping.
 It’s not just the combination of tastes; I love the crisp shell against the cool, silky smooth Bavarian cream along with the melt-in-your-mouth chocolate.

 Step 2: The filling.
 Buy premade Bavarian cream.
 You can buy it cheaper than you can make it and it’s a lot less trouble.
 It comes in a two-pound squeeze pack.
 Cut a quarter-inch off the plastic package, insert the tube in the edge of a pastry, and squeeze.
 You’ll feel the pastry become heavier and start to swell as the Bavarian cream fills the pastry.
 It’s the easy way to fill cream puffs.
-It’s also the easy way to fill cupcakes with pastry cream.
+It’s also the same way we fill cupcakes.
+See the easy way to fill cupcakes with pastry cream.

 This is the recipe for traditional cream puffs made with Bavarian cream and chocolate.
 Following are instructions for making variations like raspberry, cherry, and lemon cream puffs.